 Qwest has set forth the applicable state law regarding the definition of a local call and the proper compensation for calls made to the Internet using VNXX schemes, including the Commission’s recent order in Docket No. UT-033035.

 Pac-West’s knowing misassignment of local telephone numbers and NPA/NXXs in local calling areas other than the local calling area where its customer’s ISP Server is physically located, its misuse of such telephone numbering resources, and its subsequent attempts to bill Qwest the ISP Remand Order rate for such VNXX traffic, are violations of Washington law.
 The Commission should order Pac-West to cease assigning NPA/NXXs in local calling areas other than the local calling area where its customer’s ISP Server is physically located, and cease charging Qwest for such traffic, and further, should require that Pac-West properly assign telephone numbers based on the actual physical location of its end-user or ISP customer.

+Alternatively, as long as Pac-West continues to route such traffic on a VNXX basis, the Commission should order Pac-West to pay access charges under RCW 80.36.160 for all such traffic exchanged by the parties.

 COUNT 3 (Violation of Section (G)3.7 of the ICA)